 find and pressing TAB key, you can preview the list of files on it.

 Next step is to locate the bootloader on USB stick to chain-load.
 In my case, the path to the bootloader is

 /efi/boot/grubx64.efi.
 You can use TAB to invoke auto-completion and type the path faster.

 grub> chainloader /efi/boot/grubx64.efi

 This process doesn’t look so complicated.
-However, it took me almost 2 hours before I finally figured it out.
-I tried different ways to fix filesystem first, but starting from scratch was the easiest one.
-Fortunately, I hadn’t had essential data there, but it showed that it’s worth to have a backup of your most important files.
+However, it took me almost two hours before I finally figured it out.
+I tried different ways to fix the filesystem first, but starting from scratch was the easiest one.
+Fortunately, I hadn’t had essential data there, but it showed that it’s worth having a backup of your most important files.
 You have it, right?